appvoid/carbono/README.md

 ![carbono logo](https://raw.githubusercontent.com/appvoid/carbono/main/logo.jpeg)
 # carbono
-is an open-source JavaScript micro-library that provides a simple and easy-to-use interface for building and training Feed-Forward neural networks all in less than 300 LoC.
+is an open-source JavaScript micro-library that provides a simple and easy-to-use interface for building and training Feed-Forward neural networks all in just ~300 lines of code.
 Designed with usability in mind, the library is perfect for those who are new to machine learning and want to get started without the steep learning curve.

 ### Key Features

 - Lightweight: This is just javascript so is perfect to test on raspberry pi / low-powered devices.
 If it has a browser, you can run it.
+If not, well you can run it on node.

 - Activation Functions: The library supports various activation functions such as Tanh, Sigmoid, ReLU, and SELU, allowing for versatility in building neural network models.